rasbt/python-machine-learning-book/images/image_gallery/README.md

 # Image Gallery

-Here is a selection of the image drafts that you will find throughout the chapters.
+A selection of plots and figures as they appear in the book (higher-resolution images can be found in the IPython notebooks).

 ## Chapter 1